englianhu/binary.com-interview-question/README.md

 ### Question I

   I use daily OHLCV USDJPY data (from 2014-01-01 to 2017-01-20) and application of some models to forecast the highest and lowest price :

   - Auto Arima models
   - Exponential Time Series
   - Univariate Garch models
   - Exponential Weighted Moving Average
-	- Monte Carlo Markov Chain
+  - <s>Monte Carlo Markov Chain</s>
-	- Bayesian Time Series
+  - <s>Bayesian Time Series</s>
-	- Midas
+  - <s>Midas</s>

   For the staking model, I simply forecast the highest and lowest price, and then :

   - Kelly criterion and using highest or lowest price for closing transaction, otherwise using closing price if the forecasted lowest/highest price is not occur.
   - Placed $100 an each of the forecasted variance value and do the settlement based on the real variance value.

   Kindly refer to [Binary.com Interview Q1](https://englianhu.github.io/2017/09/binary-forex-trading-Q1.html)([Alternate link](http://rpubs.com/englianhu/binary-forex-trading-Q1))

+  **Blooper**

   Here I wrote another extention page for Q1 which is analyse the data from minutes to daily.
-You are feel free to browse over [Binary.com Interview Q1E](http://rpubs.com/englianhu/binary-forex-trading-Q1E).
+You are feel free to browse over [Binary.com Interview Q1E](http://rpubs.com/englianhu/315263).

 ### Question II